justinclayton/puppet-module-serf/README.md

 serf

-Downloads the serf binary from http://serfdom.io, installs an EL-compatible SYSV init script, and manages agent configuration in sysconfig
+Downloads the serf binary from http://serfdom.io, installs an appropriate init script, and manages agent configuration

 License
 -------